 International Student Spotlight

 Each month we introduce an international student currently studying in the U.S. and ask about their adjustment to university life.
-This month, Angelos Nicolaou shares his story about why he chose to study in the U.S. and how he got used to his new college environment.
+This month, Ishani Debnath shares her story about why she chose to study in the U.S. and how she got used to her new college environment.

 Graduation year: 2013

 What made you want to study at a U.S. university?

 The reputation and the excellent faculty profile of U.S universities seemed very appealing to me.
 Also multinational companies and organizations always look towards recruiting students with a diverse education background from a reputed university.
 I had the privilege to start my education in the U.S right after high school and I am glad I made the decision to come to the America.